beltram/rs-training/slides/doc/comment.md

 //!
 Need to be added at the beginning of lib.rs or mod.rs file
 ```

-* /// and //! are used to generate HTML documentation.
-They support markdown and more.
+* /// and //! are used to generate HTML documentation
+* they support markdown and more

 [📒](https://doc.rust-lang.org/1.17.0/book/comments.html)